-The mission of Inmates to entrepreneurs is to assist people with a criminal background in starting their own business by providing entrepreneurship education in prisons and online.
-They see venture creation as a means to overcome the fact that the formerly incarcerated face unemployment rates five times the national average, and nearly two thirds of formerly incarcerated individuals find themselves back in prison in just three years.
+The mission of Inmates to entrepreneurs is to assist people with a criminal background in starting their own businesses by providing entrepreneurship education in prisons and online.
+They see venture creation as a means to overcome the fact that the formerly incarcerated face unemployment rates five times the national average.
+Nearly two-thirds of formerly incarcerated individuals find themselves back in prison in just three years.

 Increasing the Number of Black Entrepreneurs in Technology